 A Free Woman: The Amazing Grace of Mum Bet

-In 1781, during the American Revolution, a slave named Bet sued for her freedom in a court of law in Great Barrington, Massachusetts.
+In 1781, during the American Revolution, an enslaved woman named Bet sued for her freedom in a court of law in Great Barrington, Massachusetts.
 She won her case and chose a new name: Elizabeth Freeman.
 When she died in 1829 she owned her own house and left an estate worth over $1,000 to her daughter, grandchildren, and great-grandchildren.
 Her fierce desire to be a free woman led her on a path that illuminates the experiences of women in the early days of our country.

-Bet became governess for the children of the lawyer who had represented her, and she was called "Mum" as a term of respect.
-She ran the household and was also a midwife and healer, earning the love and respect of her community.
+Bet became governess for the children of the lawyer who had represented her.
+She was called "Mum" as a term of respect.
+She ran the household and was also a midwife and healer, earning the abiding love of her community.

 The epitaph on her gravestone gives an indication of her character: "ELIZABETH FREEMAN, known by the name of MUMBET, died Dec.
 28, 1829.
 Her supposed age was 85 Years.
 She was born a slave and remained a slave for nearly 30 years.
 She could neither read nor write, yet in her own sphere she had no superior or equal.
 She neither wasted time nor property.
 She never violated a trust, nor failed to perform a duty.
 In every situation of domestic trial, she was the most efficient helper and the tenderest friend.
 Good mother, farewell."